Discover the world through travel & beyond!

 The closest Arizona city to the Grand Canyon is Flagstaff.
 If you don't mind staying even further from the Grand Canyon, then Flagstaff makes a good choice.
 It's about a 90-minute drive from here to the South Rim.

 This charming college town is home to Northern Arizona University.
-You'll find a sweet walkable downtown and plentiful hiking trails amid ponderosa pines in Flagstaff.
+You’ll find a sweet walkable downtown and plentiful hiking trails amid Ponderosa pines.
+Discover all the best things to do in Flagstaff and Northern Arizona during your Grand Canyon vacation.

 Williams, Arizona - Inspiration for Disney's Cars Land